 Have you heard the news?
 All the cool kids are decanting their packaged food when they organize their pantries these days.
 What’s decanting, you ask?
-It sounds really fancy, like drinking a bottle of expensive red wine, but it really just means pouring your dry goods into another container, such as canisters.
+It’s pouring your dry goods into another container, such as canisters.
 But why decant?
-And what gets decanted and what doesn’t?
-While most (normal) people might not have rules for decanting in the pantry, I have rules for using canisters in the pantry — namely, what makes more work or less work for me.
-Aren’t those pretty much the ONLY guidelines that are important?
+And what should be decanted and what shouldn’t?
+I have thoughts.
+Let’s break it down so you can decide for yourself whether you’d like to decant your pantry goods.

 Benefits of Using Canisters in the Pantry